- Code for Crown Prosecutors - Considerations

 - the defendant's own property in a way which is likely to endanger the life of the person threatened or a third person.

 The defendant has to intend that the person threatened would fear that the threat would be carried out.

-A charge under Section 3 of the Act will often be appropriate where the evidence falls short of an attempt to destroy or damage provided the necessary intent can be established; for example, when a defendant is stopped with petrol and matches before he or she has had a chance to set fire to anything.
+A charge under Section 3 of the CDA 1971 will often be appropriate where the evidence falls short of an attempt to destroy or damage provided the necessary intent can be established; for example, when a defendant is stopped with petrol and matches before they have had a chance to set fire to anything.

 Section 3(a) is confined to damaging property belonging to another.
 Section 3(b), which is the offence in aggravated form, applies to the defendant's own property or the property of the user.

 Section 6(3) of the Criminal Law Act 1967 allows the court in trials on indictment to return a verdict for a lesser offence than that charged in the indictment in certain circumstances.

 On an indictment for the aggravated offence under Section 1 (2) of the CDA 1971, it is open to a jury to convict of criminal damage contrary to Section 1(1) of CDA 1971.
 This is notwithstanding that the value of the damage caused is under £5000; R v Fennell (2002) 2 Cr.
 App.
 R. 318 CA.